shemming/Interactive3DModel/README.md

 # Interactive3DModel
 Shown is a cube with a pyramid directly on top.
+Indexed drawing is utlilized.

-Cube can be rotated with keyboard commands.
+Cube can be rotated with the following keyboard commands.

 y/Y - rotates around y-axis.